waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Relevance to the System

-Replace this text with an explanation of why the principle is relevant to this particular project.
+This principle is relevant to my project because it should be easy to use, if it is confusing it will be frustrating to my end user or anyone using the site

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.
+I will  need to consider while moving forward how easy this is to use, the placement of buttons and any icons looking familiar (e.g a house for home button)